MinersStudios/WMResources/README.md

   </h1>
   <br>
   <p>
-    A Minecraft texture pack for server WhoMine<br>
+    A Minecraft resource packs for server WhoMine<br>
     (Project is in development, so there is shit)
   </p>
   <br>